vector23/Secret_Tower_iOS/README.md

 ------------------------------------------------------------------------
 This app is made by Juraj Kebis.
-I hold all the rights to the code and I forbit any copy made or duplication of my code or content of this repository.
+I hold all the rights to the code and I do not allow any copy or duplication made of my code or content from this repository.